jsdclxvi/Reforestation/README.md

-## What do you call a fish with no eyes?
-A fsh.
+## Dad, can you put my shoes on?
+I don't think they'll fit me.